18F/API-Usability-Testing/pages/guide.md

 ### 2. Hold the review

-**Set up the room** - Print out the schedule [schedule ](http://18f.github.io/API-Usability-Testing/pages/schedule.html) and the attached Usability Problem Sheet.
+**Set up the room** - Print out the [handout ](http://18f.github.io/API-Usability-Testing/pages/handout.html) and the attached Usability Problem Sheet.
 Give people pens and paper.
 Set up a computer for the reviewer with the API open and ready to be used.

 **Assign roles** - You'll need a few people:
   * Facilitator - Lead the meeting, explain the rules and keep the meeting moving along